 There can be few better ways to explore the wilderness than by snowmobile.
 A snowmobile safari is not only thrilling but really showcases the scale of the landscape here.
 Today you will be given full instruction before heading to the top of Lampivaara Fell.
 You will travel two people per snowmobile (drivers must be 18 years old and holda valid driving licence.
-Anyone more than 130cm high can travel as a passenger; otherwise they will travel in a sled pulled by the guides’ snowmobile.
+Anyone more than 130cm high can travel as a passenger; otherwise they will travel in a sled pulled by the guide's snowmobile).

 Day 4: Cross-country skiing

 You will probably have noticed that cross-country skiing is a rather popular pastime in these parts and today it is your turn to try this most Scandinavian of activities.
 Your guide will give you full instruction before you join one of the many trails that wind their way around Luosto.

 We assume that you have had no previous experience so please don’t worry if you’ve never tried any form of skiing in the past.
 The equipment is yours for the rest of the day so you can practise your skills.
 In general we find that children pick it up exceptionally quickly so they will no doubt want to hire skis later in the week during their free time.

 Day 5: Reindeer park and safari